- A Brief Intro To C++ & Its History

 - Logic Explanation: An outline of the program's logic, including key algorithms or processes used.

-- Date of Creation: The date when the program was written or last modified.
+- Date of Creation: When it was created or last updated.

 - Usage Instructions: Any specific instructions on how to compile and run the program.